AugmentedDuck/fridaybot/README.md

 # fridaybot
- The sourcecode for the all loved fridaybot
+ The source code for the all loved fridaybot